probsys/fast-loaded-dice-roller/README.md

 ## Usage (Python Library)

 The Python 3 library is implemented in `src/python`.
-Some options for installing the package into your Python 3 environment include:
+Options for installing the package into your Python 3 environment include:

   Option 1.
 Run `python setup.py install`.